Research Experience for Undergraduates in Computer and Data Science

 In your application materials, please outline:

-- Research interests: Clearly describe your interests and motivations in data science research and any specific areas in which you are most interested
+- Research interests: Clearly describe your interests and motivations in computer and/or data science research and any specific areas in which you are most interested

 - Readiness: State what you would like to gain from the program

-- Contribution: Describe the unique perspectives you bring to data science research and how you would contribute to a diverse, equitable, inclusive and impactful community
+- Contribution: Describe the unique perspectives you bring to computer or data science research and how you would contribute to a diverse, equitable, inclusive and impactful community